csound-flossmanual/csound-floss/book/04-f-granular-synthesis.md

 generator [rspline](https://csound.com/docs/manual/rspline.html).
 These parameters are formant frequency, grain duration and grain density (rate of grain generation).
-The waveform used in generating the content for each grain is randomly chosen using a slow&nbsp;
+The waveform used in generating the content for each grain is randomly chosen using a slow
 [sample and hold](http://en.wikipedia.org/wiki/Sample_and_hold)
-&nbsp;random function - a
+random function - a
 new waveform will be selected every 10 seconds.
 Five waveforms are
 provided: a sawtooth, a square wave, a triangle wave, a pulse wave and a band limited buzz-like waveform.
 Some of these waveforms, particularly